dmytri/garden-hotphp/README.md

 How might me use php's built in webserver to do live code syncing in dev mode?

+## It should
+ - Run a php service
+ - Load a php component passed by way of a command line argrument

 # Why

-So developers working on php based services can use code syncing to see their changes running and test as they code
+So developers working on php-based services can use code syncing to see their changes running and test as they code.

 # How

-Create a php scrit that sets passed argments as environment varbiables, starts the dev server running the service
+Create a php script that sets passed argments as environment varbiables, starts the dev server running the service

 # Steps